How to vote in Dancing on Ice 2019

 Vote in Dancing on Ice by mobile phone

-You can vote via your mobile phone using the short (MSDC) number, which will be revealed on the show, followed by the last two digits that correspond to your chosen celebrity.
+You can vote via your mobile phone using the short (MSDC) number, followed by the last two digits that correspond to your chosen celebrity.

 You can also vote via your mobile phone by calling the longer ’09’ number but it is likely to cost you more as a Network Access Charge will be added.